 Another sought-after dish on the cocina mestiza menu is the Pacific lobster from the rich waters near the Galapagos Islands accompanied by Chaucha potatoes from the Andean highlands and a delicious sauce made from locally-sourced garlic and caramelized onions.
 This incomparable treat will have your taste buds begging for more!

-The original recipe of the iconic Manabi-style ceviche also appears on the menu, made from scratch just like it was hundreds of years ago.
+The original recipe of the iconic Manabi-style ceviche also appears on the menu, made from scratch just like hundreds of years ago.
 The fresh coastal fish, along with lemon, tomato, parsley, and onions are cooked together in a savory fish broth and served with fresh Ecuadorian avocado and peanuts.

 The chefs at the Casa Gangotena restaurant employ a myriad of cooking techniques from all over the world, ranging from those used by ancient indigenous tribes to the modern influences seen in each dish on the menu.
 The delicious oven-baked pork, for example, is cooked Sangolqui-style.
 Sangolqui is a small town close to Quito that boasts the title of the Ecuadorian capital of hornado, a delightful local dish of expertly roasted pork and at least six different side dishes.
 The signature pork is roasted whole in an array of herbs and vegetables over an enclosed wood fire, its succulent flavor drawn from its beer-based marinade.